'POTUS is pissed': Trump was ‘livid’ Supreme Court rejected challenge to election results, Secret Service agent warned

 Trump has never publicly conceded his election loss to Joe Biden.
 But additional testimony from Trump administration officials presented by the committee Thursday showed that the former president had privately accepted his defeat prior to the Jan.
 6, 2021, attack on the U.S. Capitol.

-"So we're in the Oval and there's a discussion going on," Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said in his testimony.
-"And the president says, I think it could have been [former Secretary of State Mike] Pompeo, but he says words to the effect of, ‘Yeah we lost, we need— we need to let that issue go to the next guy,’ meaning President Biden.”
+"So we're in the Oval, and there's a discussion going on," Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said in his testimony.
+"And the president says, I think it could have been [former Secretary of State Mike] Pompeo, but he says words to the effect of, ‘Yeah we lost, we need — we need to let that issue go to the next guy,’ meaning President Biden.”

 "I remember maybe a week after the election was called, I popped into the Oval just to like give the president the headlines and see how he was doing," Alyssa Farah, the former White House director of strategic communications, told the committee.
 "And he was looking at the TV, and he said, ‘Can you believe I lost to this effing guy?’"